ClarkGH/smackhem/DESIGN.md

 ### 1. Core Goal (Re-Stated)

 Build a small, deterministic 3D exploration engine that:

-    • Runs in the browser using WebGL + TypeScript
+- Runs in the browser using WebGL + TypeScript
-    • Feels good to move around in first-person
+- Feels good to move around in first-person
-    • Supports a visible party of 4
+- Supports a visible party of 4
-    • Streams a simple geometric world in chunks
+- Streams a simple geometric world in chunks
-    • Can later “snap” onto other platforms by swapping backends This is engine scaffolding, not content.
+- Can later "snap" onto other platforms by swapping backends

+This is engine scaffolding, not content.

 ### 2. Design Principles (Non-Negotiable)

 These principles exist only to protect portability:

 1. Rendering is a service, not a dependency
 2. Input is intent, not hardware
 3. Simulation is deterministic
 4. World data is pure data
 5. WebGL is one backend, not the engine
-If something violates these, it doesn’t go in.
+If something violates these, it doesn't go in.

 ### 3. Platform Strategy (High Level)

-Today
+Today:

-    • WebGL2
+- WebGL2
-    • TypeScript
+- TypeScript
-    • Browser-hosted
+- Browser-hosted

-Tomorrow (Optional)
+Tomorrow (Optional):

-    • Desktop wrapper
+- Desktop wrapper
-    • Native renderer
+- Native renderer
-    • Console renderer
+- Console renderer

 Rule:
 The game should not know or care what GPU or input device exists.